XQc: Esports

 In October 2017, Lengyel joined Dallas Fuel, one of the teams competing in the inaugural season of the Overwatch League (OWL).
 However, before the start of the season, he faced two suspensions on his personal Overwatch account from Blizzard.
 The first suspension was a 72-hour penalty in November for misusing the game's reporting system.
 The second suspension, a seven-day penalty in December, was a result of him throwing games on stream.
 Lengyel's debut in the Overwatch League occurred during the Fuel's first match of the season on January 10, 2018.
 The team suffered a 1–2 loss to the Seoul Dynasty.

 Following the Fuel's third match, a 0–4 defeat against the Houston Outlaws on January 18, Lengyel made homophobic remarks directed at Austin "Muma" Wilmot, a player from the Outlaws who is openly gay, during his personal Twitch stream.
 Lengyel later issued an apology to Muma on Twitter, expressing that his comments were not intended to be malicious and that he had spoken hastily.
 In response to the incident, the Fuel decided to bench Lengyel for the subsequent match on January 19.
-Additionally, the Overwatch League fined him $2,000 and suspended him for four matches.
+The Overwatch League fined him $2,000 and suspended him for four matches.
 The Fuel then extended the suspension through February 10.

 Lengyel made his return to the Overwatch League on February 23 in a 3–1 victory over the Los Angeles Gladiators.
 However, his comeback was short-lived.
 On March 10, he received a fine of $4,000 and another four-match suspension from the league.
 The disciplinary action was taken due to his usage of an emote in a "racially disparaging manner" during an Overwatch League stream and on his personal social media accounts.
 Additionally, Lengyel had used "disparaging language" against Overwatch League broadcasters and players on his social media and personal stream.
 The following day, Lengyel was released from the Dallas Fuel team.
 In an interview with The Washington Post, he expressed that there were no racial undertones intended with his use of the emote.
 While Lengyel did not feel that he had made a mistake, he expressed regret for how his actions were misconstrued.
 He also admitted uncertainty about whether pursuing a professional career in Overwatch was the right path for him.

 Lengyel's involvement in the Overwatch scene continued as he joined various teams over the years.
 He became a part of the Overwatch Contenders teams GOATS and Gladiators Legion.
 Additionally, he represented Team Canada in the 2018 and 2019 Overwatch World Cups.